Bowel (Colorectal) Cancer

 He realised that what he was saying was doing me good.
 And when he went a lot stayed in my mind and he said "You're healthy," he says, "You're fine, you'll heal up and you'll be OK."

-Several people had come away from their cancer experience feeling that they had to be assertive in order to get the information they needed from doctors.
-A woman who had not been told she had cancer, gives her view of how to get the care and information you need.
-A man reflects on why it can sometimes be difficult communicating with doctors.
-Misdiagnosis in young people is a problem and Stephen asks doctors not to dismiss the possibility of cancer even though it is statistically unlikely in young people.
+Several people came away from their cancer experience feeling that they had to be assertive in order to get the information they needed from doctors.
+A woman who had not been told she had cancer gave her view of how to get the care and information you need.
+A man reflected on why it can sometimes be difficult communicating with doctors.
+Misdiagnosis in young people is a problem, and Stephen asked doctors not to dismiss the possibility of cancer even though it can be statistically unlikely in young people.

 Age at interview: 40